AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

     * Enter a `Name` for your dashboard.

-    * To create a new `Group` for the dashboard, enter the name of the group.
+    * To create a `Group` for the dashboard, enter the name of the group.

         For example, if your Commerce installation has multiple store views, you might create a Group for each store view.